lceragioli/SELinuxIFCIL/README.md

 ./IFCILverif paper-example-IFCIL-NuSMV
 ```

-### How to Replicate Scalability Experiments of IFCILverif
+### How to Replicate the Experiments about Scalability of IFCILverif

 The IFCIL-NuSMV configuration files for the experiments can be found in `Examples/IFCILNuSMVconfigurations`.
 There is a single file for every CIL configuration and set of IFL requirements (e.g., `cilbase-pipelineNuSMVconf` is for cilbase CIL configuration and assured pipeline property).